lawsie/guizero/docs-src/docs/usingwidgets.md

 app.display()
 ~~~

-**Warning** - destroying a widget in an uncontrolled way could leave your application in an non-determinate state.
-A widget's execution is stopped immediately regardless of the state of your application.
-It is often to more appropriate to hide or disable a widget rather than destroying it.
+**Warning** - destroying a widget in an uncontrolled way could make your application unstable.
+A widget's code will stop immediately regardless of what your application is doing.
+It is often to simpler and safer to hide or disable a widget rather than destroying it.